 We operate on a democratic, one member, one vote principle with annual elections and regular Committee meetings.

 We are committed to the success of our Football Club and having proactive and mutually beneficial communication with all stakeholders, including the local community, local councils, relevant media, the Club and other supporters groups.

-We have Mutual Society status and are also affiliated to Supporters Direct (now the Football Supporters Association) and gain scale benefits, information and advice on matters concerning Football supporters.
+We have Mutual Society status and are also affiliated to Supporters Direct (now the Football Supporters Association) and gain scale benefits, information and advice on matters concerning football supporters.

 We’re here for the fans of Oxford United Football Club!

 We’ll remain independent, with a ‘fans first’ focus to all our work and will do all we can for the supporters of our Football Club, by listening to, and acting on, fans’ needs and any concerns.

 We’ll encourage the Board of Oxford United Football Club to take into account the interests of all supporters and the wider community (businesses, residents, local authorities etc.) when making decisions that impact on them.

 We’ll actively and professionally engage with all relevant stakeholders on matters of interest and concern to Oxford United supporters.

 We’ll act as an effective means of communication between the Club and its supporters.